MerrionComputing/Presentations/Articles/taming-the-concurrency-crocodile.md

 ## What is the **problem**?

-At its most basic a computer program can be broken down into two components: first get the current state and then perform some action based on that state.
-The problem with this is that this takes a finite amount of time which means there is a risk that the current state you are acting on may not be current any more.
+At its most basic a computer program can be broken down into two components: the firststep is to get the current state and then the second step is to perform some action based on that state.
+The problem with this is that this takes a finite amount of time, which means there is a risk that the current state you are acting on may not be current any more.

 It isn't really a defect as such but more an innevitable fact that we have to be aware of and take steps to mitigate.
 I have called it a concurrency crocodile as a crocodile is an ambush predator that catches the unwary.